-Templates, to select a default template, or use a custom template created from a specific set of transformations to your code;
+Templates.
+Here, you can select a default template, or use a custom template created from a specific set of transformations to your code.

-Fine Tuning, to select what transformations will be applied;
+Fine Tuning.
+Here, you can select what transformations will be applied.

 Basic Mode: